posener/complete/README.md

 Package complete is everything for bash completion and Go.

-The main development id done on the [v2 branch](https://github.com/posener/complete/tree/v2), please follow the link to see updated readme.
+The main development is done on the [master branch](https://github.com/posener/complete/tree/master), please follow the link to see an up to dat readme.

-The default branch is remained the v1 branch for backward compatibility with libraries that do not use Go modules yet.
+The default branch is the v1 branch for backward compatibility with Old libraries and compilers.